tom-draper/api-analytics/analytics/python/fastapi/README.md

     uvicorn.run("app:app", reload=True)
 ```

-Custom mapping functions can be provided to overwrite the default behaviour and tailor the retrival of information from each incoming request to your API environment and usage.
+Custom mapping functions can be provided to override the default behaviour and tailor the retrival of information about each incoming request to your API environment and usage.

 ```py
 from fastapi import FastAPI